-5. Conclusion:
+5. CONCLUSION

 Based on this study, we have compared, analyzed, and validated the different properties of the BJTs using TCAD Software and simple physics relations within this framework.
-The InP BJT is found to exhibit the highest current gain of 505 which is a potential advantage of a homojunction BJT since its fabrication process is less stringent as compared to the HBT.
-The low offset voltage of InP BJT can be preferable for digital application due to low power dissipation.
-In addition, the InP BJT has the highest $V_A$ , $f_t$ , and $f{max}$ among the three BJTs.
+The InP BJT is found to exhibit the highest current gain of 505, which is a potential advantage of a homojunction BJT because its fabrication process is less stringent compared to the HBT.
+The low offset voltage of InP BJT is preferable for digital application due to low power dissipation.
+In addition, the InP BJT has the highest V{A} , f_t , and f{max} among the three BJTs.
 On the other hand, Si, and SiGe BJTs have higher breakdown voltage and they are potentially stable compared to InP BJT.